SigmaNgo/SMW/README.md

-# Sigma Foundation
+# Wroclaw Municipal Police Open Data

-This is the source for our website http://www.sigma.ngo.
+This is the source for the website http://sigma.ngo/WroclawMunicipalPoliceOpenData.

 ## License